A baby step-giant step roadmap algorithm for general algebraic sets: Connectivity results

-We now prove a few preliminary results about $V$ defined as the union of certain bounded semi-algebraically connected components of an algebraic set $\ZZ(Q,\R^k)\subset \R^k$, supposing that the set $\mathcal{M}_1$ of points which are singular points or critical points of $\pi_1$ on $\ZZ(Q,\R^k)$ inside $V$ is finite.
+Let $V$ be the union of a subset of the bounded s-a connected components of an algebraic set $\ZZ(Q,\R^k)\subset \R^k$.
+Suppose also that the set $\mathcal{M}$ of points which are singular points of $\ZZ(Q,\R^k)$ or critical points of $\pi_1$ on $\ZZ(Q,\R^k)$ and which belong to $V$ is finite.
+We now prove two preliminary results (Lemma \ref{lem:forb} and Lemma \ref{lem:fora} below) about the pair $(V,\mathcal{M})$ which will be needed in the proof of Proposition \ref{prop:connectivity}.

-In this paper a {\em semi-algebraic path} is a semi-algebraic continuous function $\gamma$ from a closed interval $[a,b]\subset \R$ to $\R^k$.
-Note that a semi-algebraic set is semi-algebraically connected if and only it is semi-algebraically path connected \cite[Theorem 5.23]{BPRbook2}.
+In this paper a {\em s-a path} is a s-a continuous function $\gamma$ from a closed interval $[a,b]\subset \R$ to $\R^k$.
+Note that a s-a set is s-a connected if and only if it is s-a path connected \cite[Theorem 5.23]{BPRbook2}.